 The presentation time TP internal in the media that maps the media to the Media Presentation timeline shall be the one defined by the PTS in the MPEG-2 TS.

-More specifically, for one Representation, let PTS(i) be the PTS of the the ith access unit in the media stream.
+More specifically, for one Representation, let PTS(i) be the PTS of the ith access unit in the media stream.
 Furthermore, let PTSA(i) be PTS(i) adjusted for 33-bit rollovers, i.e. calculated as if PTS had an infinite amount of bits.

 TP calculation is based on differences between PTS(i) and PTS(0), and therefore TP(i) = (PTSA(i) – PTS0)*S/90000 with PTS0 typically PTS(0).
 With appropriate scaling, PTS0 be derived from the value of @presentationTimeOffset attribute.